 You have to know: You’re not the only brand offering last-minute Christmas discounts.

 So forget personalized subject lines.
-You need to go that extra mile to make your contacts feel special!But personalization isn’t just about names.
+You need to go that extra mile to make your contacts feel special (past the first name basis)!

-You could also play Santa!
-Last-minute abandoned cart emails are a great way to save those sales.
+Last-minute abandoned cart emails are a great way to save those sales (and include personalized product recommendations).

 You can also consider the purchase history of your contacts to send out tailored discounts and offers.
 They’ll love you for knowing exactly what they wanted!